FlowFuse/node-red-dashboard/docs/en/nodes/widgets/ui-chart.md

 ![Example of a static 2D bar chart](/images/node-examples/ui-template-chartjs-example-1.png "Example of a static 2D bar chart"){data-zoomable}

-Here here is the template code that will render this bar chart:
+Here is the template code that will render this bar chart:

 ```html
 <template>